tamrakareen/1_Cloud_Projects_List/README.md

 Tamra's Cloud Journey

 Hi there, welcome to my GitHub cloud projects.
 I'm Tamra and I'm a Devops Engineer based in Denver.
 I hope this gives you a look into what I can do.
+I have been working in this challenge around my fulltime job and family, so if you don't see documentation yet, it's coming!!
 I intend to continue this challenge as I practice and collaborate.
-My goal is to certify as an AWS Solutions Architect by summer 2023.
-Bring on the pot of coffee!
+My goal is to certify as an AWS Solutions Architect-Associate by summer 2022 and be ready for AWS Solutions Architect and AWS DevOps Professional by summer 2023, but we all know it's not all about the certificates :) Bring on the pot of coffee!

 - [LinkedIn](https://www.linkedin.com/in/tamrasherwood)

-## AWS
+## AWS- more starting on project 71

 - [ ] ☁️ 1 > [My First Day](Journey/001/Readme.md)
 - [ ] ☁️ 2 > [Hosting a Static Website](Journey/002/Readme.md)